Measuring Power Generation of Solar Panels on a Satellite

 Modeling Aqua

 Aqua is a NASA Earth science satellite.
 It is equipped with a radiometer used for ground, ocean, and atmosphere observation.
 You will model Aqua in this scenario.
-Perhaps you should check STK Data Federate to see if an Aqua model that includes the on-board equipment has already been configured and saved by someone else.
-If such a model already exists, it will save you some scenario building time.
+You will insert the Aqua model from the Standard Object Database that has the on-board equipment already configured.
+This will save you some scenario building time.

-- Using the Insert STK Objects Tool (), insert a Satellite () object using the From STK Data Federate () method.
+- Insert a Satellite () object using the From Standard Object Database () method.

 - Click .